Legaeldan/milestone-3/README.md

 As a first attempt at Python/Flask programming, the code had to be scrutinized, and thoroughly tested throughout.
 Every function would need to be planned, and tested in depth before moving on to other functionality, as these would be tied together later in the project.

+**All testing results can be found in the seperate [TESTING.md](https://github.com/Legaeldan/milestone-3/blob/master/data/testing/TESTING.md) file.

 #### Test Planning:

 During planning and development, defensive design was taken into account.
 The planning of testing was split into two section. **Functionality** and **Defensive Design**.
 Each function was planned out carefully, then a subsection to testing was added for defensive design, in which that particular function was given every possible variable a user could give, and tested for unwanted activation.